5T33Z0/OC-Little-Translated/Content/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/XCPM_Kernel_Patches.md

 > Before adding this patch, run the following command in Terminal:
 >
 > ```bash
 > sysctl machdep.xcpm
 > ```
 > Look for `machdep.xcpm.hard_plimit_max_100mhz_ratio:` in the Temrinal output.
-If the multiplier is locked at 15 (which means 15x100 Mhz) but you know your CPU can clock higher.
+If the multiplier is set to 15 (which means 15 x 100 Mhz = 1.5 GHz) but you know your CPU can clock higher, then add and enable the patch.
+Otherwise don't!

 ### Verifying Patch 1